 A Quick Note: For the purposes of these instructions, we will be focusing on right-handed batters, but if you are a lefty, simply use the opposite position than the one mentioned.

-A baseball hitter should start in a narrow stance, feet about shoulder width apart, with your center of mass in a strong position.
+A baseball hitter should start in a narrow stance, with their feet roughly a shoulder width apart and with their center of mass in a strong position.

-Lift your front leg and balance on your back leg.
+Raise your front leg and balance your weight on your back leg.

-Then your launch position, stride, and swing using that pent-up tension to generate power and increase bat speed.
+Then stride forward and swing using that pent-up tension to generate power and increase bat speed.

 If you’d like to be notified when we post new hitting drills and have some of our best videos delivered straight to your inbox, subscribe to Tanner emails!

-For more hitting drills like this, please subscribe to the Tanner Tees YouTube channel or we can email them to you directly.
+For more of the best batting drills like this, please subscribe to the Tanner Tees YouTube channel or we can email them to you directly.
 Click here to get a jump start with 5 free hitting instruction videos from former MN Twin Doug Bernier